 Denis: Designers always walk a fine line between trying to remove everything unnecessary and leaving the design functional.
 The problem is that if we remove everything from the interface, it won't be an interface anymore, because you won't be able to interact with it, but it will be a very clean design.
 If we fill the interface with various elements, symbols and small details, it will be functional, but it will also be inconvenient and unpleasant to use because it will be cluttered.

-Clean design is about balance.
-The balance comes from the fact that we clearly understand what the user needs on each specific screen, which elements are primary and which are secondary, what the user's attention should be focused on and what can be ignored.
-For example, we hide some details in the card itself and leave other details in the preview to make it easier for the user to make a choice.
+Clean design is one of the mobile ux best practices and is about balance.
+It comes from the fact that we clearly understand what the user needs on each specific screen, which elements are primary and which are secondary, what the user's attention should be focused on and what can be ignored.
+We hide some details in the card itself and leave other details in the preview to facilitate the choice.
 The same goes for the icons on the bottom bar, where we put only the most important app screens.
 And all the account info and settings we try to put upwards, where a finger can hardly reach and the user will go only when necessary.

 Generally speaking, I like Dieter Rams' quote: ‘Good design is as little design as possible’.
-The less elements you put into your work just for decoration, the easier and cleaner it looks to the user.
+These mobile design tips help to not get overwhelmed with decorations and make the design easier and cleaner.
 But there is one nuance.
 In terms of graphic design, there has to be an interesting detail that will make it real design.
 If we just write a word on a white canvas, it’s not going to be interesting.
 But if we add detail to some letter that alludes to that word, that becomes a design.
 Nowadays you can see that most logos are very simple in form and contain minimum detail.
 A message is conveyed by as few means as possible, and this is something to be followed.